8th-7th century BCE

 Acquired by Henry W. Haynes, c.
 1873-1878.
 Bequest of Henry W. Haynes to the Department of the Classics, 1912.
 Transfer from the Department of the Classics, 1977.

-GreekNumbered Jun ware: light gray stoneware with variegated blue glaze; with Chinese numeral 10 (shi) inscribed on base before firing
+ItalianNumbered Jun ware: light gray stoneware with variegated dark purple and blue glaze with metal fitting at the mouth; originally a 'zhadou'-shaped flower pot with the Chinese numeral 10 (shi) impressed into the base before firing

 5th century BCEGreek